Shirisu/autoPetiteTCGScript/README.md

 # autoPetiteTCGScript
 A simple and light script for a mini automated Trading Card Game (TCG).

-It's written in PHP and use jQuery and plain CSS.
+It's written in PHP and uses jQuery and plain CSS.

-It's based on the script of "Tasty TCG" from 2016 but it's almost completely reworked.
+It's based on the concept and script of "Tasty TCG" from 2016 but it's almost completely reworked.

 Actual status: **Work in progress**!